wesleycamargo/azure-docs.pt-br/articles/sql-database/sql-database-metrics-diag-logging.md

 2. Configure bancos de dados para gravar logs de diagnóstico e métricas no recurso criado no Log Analytics.

-3. Instale a solução de **Análise de SQL do Azure** da galeria no Log Analytics.
+3. Instalar a solução de **Análise de SQL do Azure** do Azure Marketplace.

 ### <a name="create-a-log-analytics-resource"></a>Crie um recurso do Log Analytics